DaveGamble/cJSON/README.md

 cJSON does not officially support any `double` implementations other than IEEE754 double precision floating point numbers.
 It might still work with other implementations but bugs with these will be considered invalid.

 The maximum length of a floating point literal that cJSON supports is currently 63 characters.

+The floating point type defaults to `double`, and can be switched to `float` by defining `CJSON_FLOAT_USE_FLOAT` in `cJSON.h`.

+#### Integer numbers

+While the JSON standard only specifies floating point numbers, cJSON also supports really-integer numbers when explicitly created as such.
+Also during parsing, integer numbers are recognized when a value does not contain a decimal digit or exponential notation, and is exactly representable by the integer data type.
+In some cases, the integer data type may be able to exactly represent larger integer values, where the floating point data type would lose precision.

+cJSON number items can be accessed using either the floating point or the integer function calls.
+Especially **writing** to the `valuedouble` or `valueint` members is deprecated, since writing to either one will not update the other, and will not update the integer representation flag.

+The integer type defaults to `int`, and can be switched to `long long` by defining `CJSON_INT_USE_LONGLONG` in `cJSON.h`.

 #### Deep Nesting Of Arrays And Objects